 When you’ve got something to do, you just can’t stop when everything isn’t “just so.”
 You do the best you can and let it go.

 My children helped us set up the room that night.
 They had a ball doing it, too: running up and down the aisles, and since there wasn’t anything breakable in sight, I was happy, too.
 After setup, most of the kids wanted to go play at our host’s home, but (then) 9 year-old Kayli wanted to stay.
 She had brought a stack of homemade bookmarks in hopes some of the participants would want some before the evening was over.
-One older brother chided her, saying, “That’s so dumb, it’s just paper.
+One brother chided, “That’s so dumb, it’s just paper.
 Nobody’s going to want them.”
 But she wasn’t dissuaded.

 In fact, she sat quietly through two of our events that week, and by the end of the week she had earned $150 selling “just paper.”